Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/07-select-types/04-page.md

 <div class="divider-heading"></div>

-A **select box** allows a user to select one option from a dropdown list.
+The **select** element allows a user to select one option from a dropdown list.

-Unlike the other form elements we have been looking at, this element has its own name and uses opening and closing tags: `<select>...</select>`.
+Unlike the other form elements, the `select` element has its own name and uses opening and closing tags: `<select>...</select>`.

 Dropdown lists are very similar to radio buttons, however these are more appropriate when a large amount of selections is possible (i.e. "select a state").